nigel-daniels/serve-index/README.md

 ### serveLindex(path, options)

-Returns middlware that serves an index of the directory in the given `path`.
+Returns middleware that serves an index of the directory in the given `path`.

 The `path` is based off the `req.url` value, so a `req.url` of `'/some/dir` with a `path` of `'public'` will look at `'public/some/dir'`.
 If you are using